marmmaz/macOS-Setup/README.md

 The purpose of this repo is to have a detailed *backup* of all the software and tweaks I use so that if/when I upgrade my mac, i'll know *exactly what to do.*

-<p>This is odd, but if you're so inclined feel free to buy me a cup of coffee -> https://www.buymeacoffee.com/marmmaz</p>
+<p>This is odd, but if you're so inclined feel free to buy me a cup of coffee -> https://www.buymeacoffee.com/marmmaz
-<p>If it makes sense, i'll eventually create a website to properly showcase my setup.</p>
+If it makes sense, i'll eventually create a website to properly showcase my setup.</p>

 <h2>Software</h2>